Donny Osmond Shares 1976 Pic From ‘Donny & Marie Show’ Days With Instagram

 Donny Osmond shared a throwback image from 1976 from his days as a star of the Donny & Marie Show.
 The singer and entertainer posted the black-and-white photo to Instagram where he and Marie were seen standing on Stage 1 of the studio with producers Sid and Marty Krofft.

-In the photo, Donny shared that the show was taped in front of a live audience on Stage 6 at KTLA Studios in Hollywood, California.
+In the caption, Donny noted that the show was taped in front of a live audience on Stage 6 at KTLA Studios in Hollywood, California.
 He revealed that the Krofft brothers produced the series for its first two seasons.
 It would run for four total, from 1975 through 1979.
 Donny reposted the image from Sid Krofft.
-He also revealed in the photo’s accompanying caption that little did he and Marie know at the time how the show would change their lives.
+He also revealed that little did he and Marie know at the time how the show would change their lives.

 In the pic, Donny was seen on the right.
 He sported a baseball jacket, button-down light-colored shirt, and jeans.
 His hair was fashioned in a longer style and brushed to the right side of his face.

-Marie, second from left, donned a print button-down shirt in the share.
-Over that, she wore a light-colored jacket and dress pants.
-Marie carried an oversized tote bag on her left arm.
-Marie’s hair was cut into a bob style with heavy bangs that were swept to one side.
-She smiled in the image.
-Pictured on the opposite sides of Marie were the Krofft brothers.
+Marie, second from left, wore a print button-down shirt in the share.
+Over that, she wore a light-colored sweater and dress pants.
+Marie carried an oversized tote bag on her left shoulder.
+Her hair was cut into a bob style with heavy bangs, and she had a smile on her face.
+The Krofft brothers flanked Marie in the throwback image.

 View this post on Instagram